TikTok Influencer Griffin Johnson Tips Texas Roadhouse Server $1,000

 Johnson tweeted about the big tip and said: “thank you Ann at @texasroadhouse for taking care of us even when Michael was being a bit... obnoxious.
 Love you, Indiana.
 You truly are The Crossroads of America.
 Thank you for welcoming me back with open arms.”

-You can learn more about Johnson here.
+You can learn more about Johnson in a no-limits interview with Benzinga here!

 © 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.